 Both foundation courses of HBSE seek to expand the theoretical base knowledge that helps us understand the spiritual bio-psycho-social forces that influence our behavior.
-This second required foundation course of HBSE is a continuation of HBSE I. This course focuses on developmental stages across the life span within the contexts of individual, family, groups, and communities.
-Using a developmental, life-course and social systems approach, this course addresses the person-inenvironment with a special focus on the intersectionality of diversity issues (i.e. social class, race, ethnicity culture, gender, sexual orientation, religion, and disability status).
+This second required HBSE course is a continuation of HBSE I. This course focuses on developmental stages across the life span within the contexts of individual, family, groups, and communities.
+Using a developmental, life-course and social systems approach, this course addresses the person-in-environment with a special focus on the intersectionality of diversity issues (i.e. social class, race, ethnicity culture, gender, sexual orientation, religion, and disability status).
 Having studied in HBSE I biological, psychological, social, spiritual, and sociological theories that provide a framework to understand the interrelationship between people and their social environments, a major task in this sequence course is to identify and integrate theories and concepts relevant to each phase of the life course, taking into account: 1) factors of diversity, 2) the profession's fundamental interest in promoting social and economic justice, 3) and the direction of practice interventions.
+This course is part of the generalist practice curriculum.